PurpleByte24/TicTacToe/README.md

 - guizero

 ## How to Run
-1. Install Pygame Zero: `pip install guizero`
+1. Install guizero: `pip install guizero`
 2. Run the game: `python TicTacToe.py`

 ## Note on Code Quality
 This project was one of my earlier Python projects.
 While it works as intended, the code structure and organization may not reflect my current coding abilities.

-Enjoy the game!
+Enjoy!